Arunagirinathar: Alternative autobiographical version

 His fame drew the jealousy of the chief minister of the Kingdom.
 He accused Arunagirinathar of espousing false beliefs.
-The king arranged a public gathering of thousands and commanded Arunagiri to prove the existence of Murugan to others.
-According to Tamil Hindu tradition, it is recorded that Arunagiri began performing his devotional songs for Lord Murugan and soon after, the form of child Lord Murugan miraculously appeared before those gathered, thus saving his life.
+The king arranged a public gathering of thousands and commanded Arunagirinathar to prove the existence of Murugan to others.
+According to Tamil Hindu tradition, it is recorded that Arunagirinathar began performing his devotional songs for Murugan and soon after, the form of child Murugan miraculously appeared before those gathered, thus saving his life.

 Songs

-Arunagiri, rendered his first song 'Mutthai tharu' after the miraculous rescue from suicide, at Thiruvannamalai.
-Arunagiri visited temples all over South India and composed 16,000 songs - at present about 1,334 alone were found.
+Arunagirinathar, rendered his first song 'Mutthai tharu' after the miraculous rescue from suicide, at Tiruvannamalai.
+Arunagirinathar visited temples all over South India and composed 16,000 songs - at present about 1,334 alone were found.
 His songs show the way to a life of virtue and righteousness and set the tone for a new form of worship, the musical worship.